Zweli-Sa/Zweli_Porfolio/README.md

 ## 👁‍🗨 CI-CD

 For project configuration I used ESLint, Husky and Conventional Commits.
-All of them were already installed in the base <a href="https://github.com/carolandrade1/template_next_styled" target="_blank" rel="noopener noreferrer">Template with Next e Styled Components</a> that I used to start the project.

 ---